asdcid/Gene-conservation-informed-contig-alignment/README.md

 **figures** directory is the dot-plot between primary contig and its associated haplotig.

 **summary** file is the datails of comparison between primary contigs and their associated haplotigs.
+1-to-1: the unique mapping; m-to-m: the multiple mapping.
+Both 1-to-1, m-to-m and coverage information are from Mummer dnadiff result.